Falk College Student Organizations

 The organization was formed during the 2014-15 academic year with the purpose of helping to guide young professionals in their pursuit of success and career establishment in the industry.
 The club strives to improve members’ professional skills, host speakers, foster networking growth, and create a sense of community among students of different backgrounds.
 Each semester, the Sport Professionals of Color continues to fulfill its mission of uplifting and connecting students of color in the sports industry.

 The Club meets weekly during the academic year.
-Contact Club president Meadow McNeil at mmcneil@syr.edu for more information.
+Contact Club president Lauryn Rashid at lrashi01@syr.edu for more information.

 Officers for 2025-2026 are President Jordan Hemley, Vice President Alex Percey, Treasurer Tim Campbell and Director of Research Jameson Bodenburg.
 Contact Jordan Hemley at jghemley@syr.edu for more information.